huggingface/blog/time-series-transformers.md

 ## Load Dataset

-In this blog post, we'll train the model on the `tourism_monthly` dataset, which is available on the 🤗 [hub](https://huggingface.co/datasets/monash_tsf).
+In this blog post, we'll use the `tourism_monthly` dataset, which is available on the 🤗 [hub](https://huggingface.co/datasets/monash_tsf).
 This dataset contains monthly tourism volumes for 366 regions in Australia.

 This dataset is part of the [Monash Time Series Forecasting](https://forecastingdata.org/) repository, a collection of  time series datasets from a number of domains.
+It can be viewed as the GLUE benchmark of time series forecasting.

 ```python